AnweshCR7/ttt-project-front-end/README.md

 Clone this repo locally and run npm-install once to install required node modules.
 (You should have angular CLI installed to run this project)

-With the backend server (link again) listening at 3000, a simple ng serve should start serving the front-end at localhost:4200
+With the [backend server](https://github.com/AnweshCR7/ttt-project-back-end) listening at 3000, a simple ng serve should start serving the front-end at localhost:4200

 ## Development server